-- Providing an induction meeting for all new Nursery and Reception parents before their child starts school. - Visiting new Nursery children in their home setting and visiting new Reception children in their current setting prior to them starting Silsden Primary School. - Encouraging parents to talk to the child's teacher if there are any concerns via 'class dojo' or after school. - There is a formal meeting for parents in the autumn and spring terms at which the teacher and the parent discuss the child's progress.
-Parents receive a report on their child's attainment and progress at the end of the school year in July.

-- Sharing regularly the children's 'Learning Journey' with parents and valuing the ongoing contributions to this from parents. - Arranging a reading meeting at the beginning of the year to explain how children are taught to read and what parents can do at home to support their child. - Developing a range of topics and appropriate activities throughout the year that encourage collaboration between child, school and parents. - All staff involved with EYFS aim to develop good relationships with all children and parents, interacting positively with them and taking time to listen.
+- Providing an induction meeting for all new Nursery and Reception parents before their child starts school. - Visiting new Nursery children in their current setting prior to them starting Silsden Primary School. - Telephone calls and parent questionnaires to parents whose children are not currently in our own nursery. - Stay and play sessions at the end of the summer term to prepare the children and families for the transition in September and to meet the teacher. - Encouraging parents to talk to the child's teacher if there are any concerns via Class Dojo, or after school. - Sharing children's achievements via Class Dojo with parents. - There is a formal meeting for parents in the autumn and spring terms at which the teacher and the parent discuss the child's progress.
+Parents receive a report on their child's attainment and progress at the end of the school year in July. - Hosting a reading, writing and maths meeting for parents to explain how children learn and what parents can do at home to support their child. - Following on from the reading, writing and maths meeting we will host a stay and play session inviting parents to come and see the learning in action. - Developing a range of topics and appropriate activities throughout the year that encourage collaboration between child, school and parents. - All staff involved with EYFS aim to develop good relationships with all children and parents, interacting positively with them and taking time to listen.